 Using Balm on Your Dog’s Feet

+After making your dog paw balm, store it in a container with a lid.
 No special storage methods are required but keep the container away from heat or it will liquify.
 This paw balm will last for months (or more) without spoiling.

 To use apply a small amount to the pads of Rover’s feet and rub it in well.
+You can wipe away any excess to prevent tracking.

-Only a small amount is needed.
+Only a small amount is needed to form a protective barrier between your dog’s feet and harsh weather.
 As always, test a small amount of the product on one paw at first to ensure your pup has no allergies.